alders/mythtv-stream-hls-dash/README.md

 <details>
 <summary>
-Click me to configure a ramdisk
+Click to configure a ramdisk
 </summary>

 ``` shell